[3.15]Physical Conversion Bowyer | Barrage+Ice Shot/Lightning Arrow/Tornado Shot | PF | All content

 If you only have 90% convert with Hrimsorrow alone, your Barrage and Tornado shot will still deal decent amount of phys damage which could potentially kill yourself.
 Your Ice Shot/Lightning Arrow However, will deal 0 phys damage since they have phys convert on the gems.

-Normally, we one shot ourselves in ele reflect maps.
-But if you would like to run it, you can use Yugul Pantheon + Sibyl Ring on your left slot.
+Level 5 Awk elemental damage with attacks support now grant ele reflect immune for supported skills, but if you are using voidfletcher or creeping frost/wave of conviction, the reflected damage can still kill you.
+To solve this, you can use Yugul Pantheon + Sibyl Ring on your left slot.
 This gives you 100% reduced reflect damage taken.
 Note that this is different from reflect immune.
-If you are affected by certain increased damage taken modifiers (most likely from curses), you can still take reflect damage.
+If you are affected by certain increased damage taken modifiers, you can still take reflect damage.

 You might have mana problems in no leech maps, especially during bossing.
 So it can be a bit dangerous.